intel-analytics/ipex-llm/python/llm/example/CPU/LangChain/README.md

 ## Langchain Examples

-This folder contains examples showcasing how to use `langchain` with `bigdl`.
+This folder contains examples showcasing how to use `langchain` with `ipex`.

-### Install BigDL
+### Install IPEX

-Ensure `bigdl-llm` is installed by following the [BigDL-LLM Installation Guide](https://github.com/intel-analytics/BigDL/tree/main/python/llm#install).
+Ensure `ipex-llm` is installed by following the [IPEX-LLM Installation Guide](https://github.com/intel-analytics/ipex-llm/tree/main/python/llm#install).

 ### Install Dependences Required by the Examples